Obstetrics & Gynecology Residency

 - Schwartz Center Rounds

-- A series of laparoscopic surgery lectures including anatomy labs with pelvic trainers and live animal laparoscopy, including Cadaver lab
+- A series of laparoscopic surgery lectures including simulation labs with pelvic trainers

 - System-wide Healthcare Equity Campaign, focused on raising awareness, improving cross cultural communication, and integrating changes into system policies.